Evergreenn/rust_password_manager/README.md

 ## Usage

 The Rust Password Manager provides an interactive TUI for managing your passwords.
-Once you run the application, you can navigate through the interface using arrow keys and interact with the menus and options.
+Once you run the application, you can navigate through the interface using vim keys and interact with the menus and options.

-Here are some common actions:

-- Use arrow keys to navigate through menus and options
-- Press Enter to select an option or confirm an action
-- Press Esc or q to exit or go back

 For more detailed information on how to use the TUI app, please refer to the [user manual](user-manual.md).

-## Dependencies

-The Rust Password Manager project relies on the following dependencies:

-- log = "0.4"
-- ratatui = { version = "0.21.0", features = ["all-widgets"]}
-- crossterm = "0.26.1"
-- tokio = { version = "1", features = ["full"] }
-- eyre = "0.6.8"
-- tui-logger = { version = "0.9.2", features = ["ratatui-support"], default_features = false}
-- rusqlite = { version = "0.29.0", features =["bundled", "chrono", "serde_json", "uuid"]}
-- passwords = "3.1.13"
-- chrono = "0.4.26"
-- arboard = "3.2.0"
-- uuid = {version = "1.3.3", features = ["serde", "v4"]}

 ## Contributing